Mentees & Mentors

 Lavanya-Swaminathan.png

-Lavanya is an international student from Singapore.
-Besides AAE, she is also planning to minor in Materials Engineering.
-Outside of the M&M program, Lavanya is involved in WE Link and in her free time, she loves playing tennis, reading and watching Netflix.
+Swaminathan is an international student from Singapore.
+Besides studying aeronautical and astronautical engineering, she is also planning to minor in materials engineering.
+Outside of the M&M program, Swaminathan is involved in WE Link, and in her free time, she loves playing tennis, reading and watching Netflix.

 Why M&M is great